Jonathan's Top 3 Priorities

 Everyone in our communities should have the opportunity to retire with dignity.
 This starts with access to great K-12 schools, pathway training programs, and reliable ways to get to work.
 We all need affordable healthcare and manageable rent or mortgage.

 Further, well-rounded labor programs, policies and laws will give our workforce the chance to retire with dignity.

 Today’s students are

 Supporting education results in an improved workforce, which in turn brings more money into our economy.
-This requires that our rural schools receive equal funding per pupil as other schools in this state.
+This requires that our rural schools receive equal attention as other schools in this state.

 Our county departments and local schools also need support to address truancy because rural areas are uniquely impacted by this issue.

 I toured our district's small towns and met with our County Engineers.
 Our infrastructure is crumbling and lacks funding support from the state.

 Our rural district also requires reliable internet.
 This is imperative for our small town businesses to grow.
 Our workforce must have access to train and retrain.

 We must catch-up and simultaneously move forward with our infrastructure.